-- load and setup (create the tracking uri, export credentials...) the mlflow configuration of your mlflow.yml - import mlflow which is now accessible in your notebook - Create a mlflow\client object with your mlflow server settings, which is now accessible in your notebook
+- loaded and setup (create the tracking uri, export credentials...) the mlflow configuration of your mlflow.yml - import mlflow which is now accessible in your notebook

-If you change your mlflow.yml, re-execute this cell for the changes to take effect.
+If you change your mlflow.yml, reload the kedro extension for the changes to take effect.